jessevdk/go-flags/README.md

 `-a name:Jesse -a "surname:van den Kieboom"`.

 Available field tags:
  * short:          the short name of the option (single character)
  * long:           the long name of the option
  * description:    the description of the option (optional)
  * optional:       whether an argument of the option is optional (optional)
-* default:     the default argument value if the option occurs without an argument (optional)
+ * optional-value: the value of an optional option when the option occurs without an argument (optional)
+ * default:        the default value of an option.
  * required:       whether an option is required to appear on the command line.
 If a required option is not present, the parser will return ErrRequired.
  * base:           a base used to convert strings to integer values (optional)
  * value-name:     the name of the argument value (to be shown in the help, optional)

 Either short: or long: must be specified to make the field eligible as an option.